2011 - 2013

 2006 - 2008

-structured programs without line numbers.
+structured programs without line numbers (similar to Visual Basic).

 2001 - 2005

-Roarcore is a .MOD music player (and in 2001, to the best of my knowledge, the very first .MOD player written in Java without using system-dependent libraries, arguably making it the first platform-independent .MOD player).
+Roarcore was a .MOD music player (and in 2001, to the best of my knowledge, the very first .MOD player written in Java without using system-dependent libraries, arguably making it the first platform-independent .MOD player).
 It employs digital synthesis techniques to play realistic music from very compact song files using sampled instrument data.
 It can run as a desktop application or embedded in a webpage.

 2001 - 2002